Students Accessing Course Materials.

 - 15 page PDF of an article to read: Cerebral palsy is on a spectrum and affects everyone differently.
 Samantha may easily work with a 15 page article while another student with the same condition may have difficulties with the text because of a visual impairment tied to their cerebral palsy.
 One issue that many students may have in common is their lack of fine motor skills.
 Using a mouse requires many small movements done in coordination and tasks such as navigating to the article become difficult.
 Be aware that students may have trouble with drop down menus, timed button events, or any navigation using small mouse movements.

-- 30 minute Movie to watch: Samantha does great with movies.
+- 30 minute movie to watch: Samantha does great with movies.

 - 60 minute multiple choice exam: Samantha's cerebral palsy affects her coordination abilities.
 The fine motor skills to move a mouse or use the keyboard are affected and she will need more time on the test to coordinate her efforts.

-Jeremy is hard of hearing:
+Jeremy is hard-of-hearing:

 - 15 page PDF of an article to read: Jeremy will do well with this information.

-- 30 minute Movie to watch: Jeremy will need captions in order to watch this movie.
+- 30 minute movie to watch: Jeremy will need captions in order to watch this movie.
 Transcripts are also a possibility but he will find it difficult to coordinate the text with what is on the screen if what is being said is linked with what is being shown.

 - 60 minute multiple choice exam: Jeremy will do well with an exam that is on-line as long as their is no audio information.

-Cassandra has anxiety and OCD:
+Cassandra has anxiety and obsessive compulsive disorder:

 - 15 page PDF of an article to read: Psychological disabilities are on a spectrum.
 Each person is affected differently and with various levels of severity.
 Medications may also affect concentration and processing.
 Phaedra will read and understand the PDF; however, she may read it a couple times until she understands various nuances within the text.
 Her anxiety may also cause her to be distracted by other thoughts or worries in her life.

-- 30 minute Movie to watch: The same issues would apply to a movie.
+- 30 minute movie to watch: The same issues would apply to a movie.
 Distractions of watching something on-line should also be taken into account; it will be easy for Phaedra to worry about another class and head over to the internet page for that course.
 As she tries to figure out the movie she may also go to web sites for more information, pausing the movie many times.

 - 60 minute multiple choice exam: With distractions, issues with concentration, and a constant drive to check and recheck answers, Phaedra will need extra time on her exam so that she can refocus.
 She should also be encouraged to take the exam in a distraction reduced environment.